TaimurAyaz/PaginationManager/README.md

 ```
 var paginationManager: PaginationManager?
 ```
-Then initialize it with the appropriate `scrollView` and assign the delegate:
+Then initialize it with the appropriate `scrollView` and `direction`, and then assign the delegate:
 ```
 paginationManager = PaginationManager(scrollView: tableView, direction: .vertical)
 paginationManager?.delegate = self